KebanFiru/To-Do-List/frontend/README.md

 1- Open a terminal inside frontend folder

-2- Run this code in terminal(Make sure Node and npm is installed in your computer)
+2- Run this command in terminal(Make sure Node and npm is installed in your computer)

 ```bash
 npm i